ZeissIQS/zeiss-inspect-addon-api/doc/howtos/localization/localization.md

 #### Translate XLIFF files

-* Export the XLIFF files via 'Export Resource...' on the right mouse menu.
+* Export the XLIFF files via 'Export Resource...' in the right mouse button menu.
 * Translate the XLIFF files.
 This can be done either manually or by importing them into a translation software, possibly via a translation service provider.
-* Import the XLIFF files back into the Add-on via 'Import Resource...' on the right mouse menu.
+* Import the XLIFF files back into the Add-on via 'Import Resource...' on the right mouse button menu.

 ``` XML
 <ns0:xliff xmlns:ns0="urn:oasis:names:tc:xliff:document:1.1" version="1.1">